NOMspectra/NOMspectra/docs/gui_tutorial.md

 ### Loading, saving, renaming spectra

-Analysis can be performed only with spectra processed by this programm or by the *nhsmass* library; to work with other files, you need to bring the table headers in accordance with this library ('mass' as m/z, 'intensity' as Intensity, ',' as separator)
+Analysis can be performed only with spectra processed by this programm or by the *natorgms* library; to work with other files, you need to bring the table headers in accordance with this library ('mass' as m/z, 'intensity' as Intensity, ',' as separator)

 You can load several spectra at once, to do this, click **Multi Load** and select files.
 Also you can add just treated spectrum with tab treatment by button **Add_buffer**